Fishman Affidavit: Church of Scientology International v. Fishman and Geertz

 The documents were brought as exhibits attached to a declaration by Steven Fishman on 9 April 1993 as part of Church of Scientology International v.
 Fishman and Geertz.
 Along with Kendrick Moxon and Laurie Bartilson, Timothy Bowles was one of the lead attorneys for the Church of Scientology in the case.

 Fishman told the court that he had committed crimes on behalf of the Church.
-He also attested that he was assigned to murder his psychologist, Dr. Uwe Geertz, and then commit suicide.
+He also attested that he was assigned to murder his psychologist, Uwe Geertz, and then commit suicide.
 Fishman received a mail fraud conviction three years earlier, and he claimed being brainwashed by the Church and that he had committed the crime to cover the cost of his Scientology sessions.
 The court rejected Fishman's defense and he was soon after sued for libel by Scientology.

 As evidence, Fishman submitted course materials he said that he purchased from Ellie Bolger, a fellow Scientologist, and Richard Ofshe, an expert witness for his defense.
 The Church says the documents were stolen and considers them to be copyrighted and a trade secret.
 Among other materials, the affidavit contains 61 pages of the allegedly trade-secret and copyrighted story of Xenu.

 The Fishman Affidavit contains much text from the old versions of the Operating Thetan levels.
 The versions of OT I to OT VII in the Fishman Affidavit are considered authentic as the church's Religious Technology Center (RTC) brought copyright lawsuits over their release on the Internet.
 Fishman's description of OT VIII contains what many interpret as the accusation that Jesus was a pedophile.
 After initially asserting copyright to all the OT level descriptions in the affidavit, RTC amended its claim to remove the OT VIII description, calling it a forgery.
 Fishman stated that he had obtained his copy of OT VIII from Ofshe, a different source than his copies of the other OT Levels, purchased from a fellow Scientologist.

 The Church of Scientology dropped its libel case against Fishman and Geertz in 1994.

-An important side aspect of the case was the fact that several high-ranking Scientology officials and lead attorneys for the organization and former high-ranking Scientologists submitted declarations on their activities for the Church of Scientology, giving thereby insight into the internal ongoings of the Scientology management.
+An important side aspect of the case was that several high-ranking Scientology officials and lead attorneys for the organization and former high-ranking Scientologists submitted declarations on their activities for the Church of Scientology, giving thereby insight into the internal ongoings of the Scientology management.

 Among others, declarations were submitted by: